 The TVS & Measuring Overall Engagement

-The TVS is a validated measure normed with hundreds of organizations and over 15,000 administrations across Asia, Europe, and the Americas.
+The TVS is a validated measure normed with hundreds of organizations and over 50,000 administrations across Asia, Europe, and the Americas, in nine languages.
 The tool generates normative scores for each factor on a scale from 50-150 with 100 as the mean.

 An additional scale in the TVS is a measure of engagement, which represents an overall view of the participants’ commitment to the organization.
 The “Engagement Index” is based on ratio of the number of employees who are actively engaged (fully committed) vs neutral vs disengaged (not committed).
 The Engagement Index is reported on a scale from 0 to 100, with 50 as a mean score.

 2. Does Emotional Intelligence Increase Employee Engagement?

 The preliminary assessment revealed a significant challenge in employee engagement.
 Only 8.3% of the management team scored in the “Engaged” category, and the overall “Engagement Index” score was 33 (the mean score on this index is 50; the benchmark for high performance is 80).